 Andrew was crucified but preached the gospel for two days tied to the cross, dying in the year 61.

 James was beheaded in the year 42

-Thomas was stabbed to death in India in the year 74
+Thomas was stabbed to death in the year 74

 John was the only apostle not martyred.
 He died at age 95, having been imprisoned and heavily persecuted.